inaka/worker_pool/README.md

 ### Examples

-To see how `wpool` is used you can check the [test](test) folder where you'll find many different scenarios excercised in the different suites.
+To see how `wpool` is used you can check the [test](test) folder where you'll find many different scenarios exercised in the different suites.

 If you want to see **worker_pool** in a _real life_ project, I recommend you to check [sumo_db](https://github.com/inaka/sumo_db), another open-source library from [Inaka](http://inaka.github.io/) that uses wpool intensively.